-From this height she can see the entirety of the backyard and they way it drops off steeply past a short iron fence.
-Below are a lake and pier.
+From this height she can see the entirety of the backyard and the way it drops off steeply just past a short iron fence.
+Below that are a lake and pier.
 Hundreds of sailboats are docked further down the shoreline, and she can hear the clacking of their lowered sails against the masts.
 She watches and listens as seagulls float over the gently churning waters stretching far beyond the limits of her vision.

 She turns, looking to Sara who has followed without her notice.
 Past her she can see the looming silhouettes of apartment towers and skyscrapers through the front-facing windows.
 “There must be some mistake.
 You said the rent was…”

 “Five hundred dollars, all included,” Sara finishes, handing her another key.
 This one is silver and modern in appearance, “That’s for the front and back door.
 You’re welcome to the main floor sitting rooms as well as the backyard.
 And you can always let me know if you need the kitchen for something special.”

 There must be some mistake, Claire thinks.
 “But, this place… this view…”